 Description: Introduction to quantitative decision-making methods for effective agribusiness management, emphasis on problem identification, model formulation and solution, interpretation and presentation of results.
 (Pre req: AIT 1003)

-Description: (Pre req: ECN 1103 and ACT 1103 or ABM 2963) Business management concepts which are involved in the decision-making process when organizing and operating a farming/ranching operation.
+Description: (Pre req: ECN 1203 or ECN 1103 and ACT 1103 or ABM 2963) Business management concepts which are involved in the decision-making process when organizing and operating a farming/ranching operation.
 Includes production economics, record keeping systems, finanical budgets and analysis, crop and livestock enterprise analysis, depreciation, cash flow planning equity, and production efficiency indicators.

 Description: Business record systems for farming and ranching.
-Manual and computerized record keeping techniques to aid farm and ranch managers and saml business owners in making management and production decisions and preparing tax returns.
+Manual and computerized record keeping techniques to aid farm and ranch managers and small business owners in making management and production decisions and preparing tax returns.

 Description: This course consists of elective individual or group projects.
 Projects may include research, continuing education programs, and group tours.
 The project is developed under the supervision and evaluation of a department faculty member who is willing and available to contract with the student.
 This class requires a written paper, and may require a presentation (up to the discretion of the supervising faculty member).
 Students may enroll in this course a maximum of 3 times, for a total of 3 credit hours.
-(Pre req: Approval of project by Instructor, Advisor, and Division Chair)
+(Pre req: Approval of project by Instructor, Advisor, and Academic Lead)